The branching number of intermediate growth trees: Introduction

 \section{Introduction}

 Given an infinite rooted tree, there are several ways to measure the amount of branching and structure of the tree.
 One obvious such measure is the volume growth (of the balls around the root).
-However, the growth rate does not capture many of the properties of the tree, especially with respect to the behaviour of random walks on the tree. e.g. one can have an exponential growth tree on which simple random walk is recurrent.
+However, the growth rate does not capture many of the properties of the tree, and in particular does not capture the behavior of random walks on the tree. e.g. one can have an exponential growth tree on which simple random walk is recurrent.
 This motivates finding other measures.
-One such quantity, which proved to be very successful, is the \emph{branching number} (See e.g \cite[Chapter 3]{Lyons2016trees}).
+One such quantity, which proved to be very successful, is the \emph{branching number} (cf. \cite[Chapter 3]{Lyons2016trees}).
 The branching number was linked to the critical values of different processes on trees such as transience/recurrence of biased random walk on trees, percolation thresholds, and firefighting.
 One limitation of the branching number is that it is always $1$ for subexponential growth trees, thus it does not convey any information on them.
-A step in generalizing the branching number to smaller trees was done in \cite{Collevecchio2018speed,Collevecchio2019branching} where an analogous branching-ruin number on polynomial growth trees was introduced and studied.
-While it managed to capture threshold properties for several random processes on polynomial growth trees (e.g. the one-reinforced random walk), the branching ruin number is infinite for superpolynomial growth trees.
-Thus there is a gap left not covered by both these branching numbers.
+A step in generalizing the branching number to smaller trees was done in \cite{Collevecchio2020branching} where an analogous branching-ruin number on polynomial growth trees was introduced and studied.
+While it managed to capture threshold properties for several random processes on polynomial growth trees (e.g. the one-reinforced random walk), the branching-ruin number is infinite for superpolynomial growth trees.
+Thus there is a gap left not covered by either of these branching numbers.